“Transportation management system” means different things to different people.

 For some, it is an Excel routing guide.

-For others, their closed loop TMS system is a closely monitored, effectively executed technology solution essential to moving freight, controlling transportation costs and supporting strategic business goals.
+For others, their closed loop TMS system is a closely monitored technology solution essential to moving freight, controlling transportation costs and supporting strategic business goals.

 Those benefits are driving modern organizations to TMS in support of their transportation management.
 Nearly two-thirds of respondents in a recent Peerless Research Group poll say they are currently using or implementing a TMS, or they are evaluating/planning to do so in the next 24 months.
 Some of the top drivers for TMS adoption are cost management (68 percent) and track and trace capabilities (61 percent).

-The technology tools have merit on their own, but when combined with the right supplemental tools you assemble a comprehensive kit for the execution of your business strategy.
-Those supplemental tools should include external audit and compliance functions, as well as downstream analysis of collected, landed cost data that can drive improvement in your business.
+The technology tools have merit on their own.
+When combined with the right supplemental tools, you assemble a comprehensive kit for the execution of your business strategy.
+Those supplemental tools should include external audit and compliance functions, as well as downstream analysis of landed cost data that can drive improvement in your business.

 In today’s complicated transportation environment, shippers are facing a growing number of changes and variables that impact their ability to execute freight movements and ensure they are making cost-effective decisions.
 Beyond the benefits of a TMS, the complexity of the multi-modal transportation environment is forcing many companies to make improvements in transportation technology.